vebjornpf/nysil/README.md

 - NYSIL makes learning more fun and more efficient by merging video lectures with quick and easy accessible exercises

 HOW TO USE NYSIL
+1. Download python (remember to check "Add to path" during download)
-1. Download the Django Framework (pip install django)
+2. Download the Django Framework (pip install django)
-2. Clone the nysil-repository
+3. Clone the nysil-repository
-3. Run the command "python manage.py runserver" in the terminal
+4. Run the command "python manage.py runserver" in the terminal